Eight Trigrams uprising of 1813: Aftermath

 With the advantage of surprise lost, the rebels turned and fled.
 Under the leadership of the Three Princes Cheng, Mianzhi, Mianning, as well as officers of the Imperial Guards Brigade and loyal eunuchs, the surviving rebels were hunted down.

 Several thousand supporters continued besieging several cities from their headquarters in Huaxian, Henan province for several months until suppressed by Qing forces on 1 January 1814.

 Li Wencheng, along with 4000 supporters, withdrew to Huixian.
 He self-immolated and died while besieged by Qing troops.
 His wife Li Zhangshi kept Huaxian until the following year when she hanged herself as the city fell.

 During the battle at the Forbidden City, a total of thirty-one rebels were killed and forty-four captured alive, but before it was over the rebels had either murdered or injured over a hundred people in the palace.
 By the time the government suppressed the revolt, more than 20,000 Eight Trigrams members had been killed.
 It is estimated that 70,000 were killed in total during the period of disorder.

+The uprising caused the Qing to intensify persecution of all religions perceived as heterodox, including Christianity.
+This negatively impacted the budding Protestant mission in Guangdong.